 Short is harder than long.

-Writing a script is hard enough when you think it can be several paragraphs long, but when you have to break it down to only 135 words, it actually gets even tougher.
+Writing a script is hard enough when you think it can be several paragraphs long, but when you have to break it down to only 135 words, it gets even tougher.

-Pulling copy straight from websites or brochures (as many clients do) is tempting, but it is likely to fill a whole page (about 400 words) before you know it.
+Pulling copy straight from websites or brochures (as many clients do) is tempting, but that's likely to fill a whole page (about 400 words) before you know it.
 Writing for the page is different to writing for video.
 Video uses short sentences and often strange grammar; it’s more like a haiku than a novel.
 So be ruthless.
 Cull.
 Capture just the most basic essence of the product or service.

 It helps when writing to realise that detail is not the point.
 Detail is not one of video’s great strengths.
 Energy and emotion are the strengths of video.
 Good videos can create an emotional connection with viewers, and emotional connection = marketing gold.
 Videos don’t exist to give viewers all the info, they exist to make viewers excited enough to seek it out themselves.